-ATTENDANCE IN SCHOOL IS MANDATORY.
+The goal for each Plum Borough student is to have perfect attendance.
 However, the District understands that life often prevents this from happening.
-Provisions in the Pennsylvania School Code and Commonwealth statutes require parents to provide the district with written excuses for all absences.
+Despite this reality, students and parents are required to provide the District with written excuses for all absences.

-- All absences from school are deemed unexcused until a note from the parent/guardian is submitted to the school. - Excuses must be submitted to school within three (3) school days. - Parents/Guardians can write a note to excuse a child from school for up to 10 days absent.
-Any absence beyond 10 days will require a note from a doctor excusing the child from school. - Absences will be marked as unexcused, or unlawful, until the school receives a note from the parent/guardian. - If the note is not received within three (3) days of the student's absence, then the absence is unlawful and will be permanently marked as unexcused. - If a student is ill for more than three (3) consecutive days, then the student is to submit a doctor's note in order for the absences to be deemed excused. - When a student accrues three (3) unexcused absences, the parent/guardian may be required to meet with school officials to discuss truancy elimination strategies for their child. - If the student reaches four (4) unexcused absences then both the parent/guardian and student will face truancy charges filed with the local district magistrate.
+State law and district policy require students to attend school.
+All absences from school are deemed unexcused until a note from the parent/guardian is submitted to the school.
+Excuses (parent and medical) must be submitted to school within three (3) school days of a student's return after an absence, then the absence will be permanently marked as unexcused.
+Parents/Guardians can write a note to excuse a child from school for up to 10 absences.
+Any absence beyond 10 days will require a note from a doctor excusing the child from school.

-Bus Problems
+If a student is ill for more than three (3) consecutive days, then the student is to submit a doctor's note in order for the absences to be deemed excused.

+When a student accrues three (3) unexcused absences, written notification will be mailed to the parent/guardian that includes a description of the consequences that will follow if student continues to be truant.

+If a student reaches four (4) unexcused absences, the district will contact the parent/guardian for an attendance improvement conference and they will be required to meet with school officials to discuss truancy elimination strategies for their child.

+Once a student reaches 6 unexcused days, the student is considered "Habitually Truant".
+At this point the district may take one or all of the following actions:

+- Referral to a school or community-based attendance program, - Referral to the county children and youth agency (CYS) for services as a dependent child under the Juvenile Act. - Truancy Charges may be filed with the local district magistrate